- First Name

 - Find me on Twitter and Instagram @karlajstrand.

 - About Me

-I’m the Gender and Women’s Studies Librarian (GWSL) for the University of Wisconsin.
+By day, I’m the Gender and Women’s Studies Librarian (GWSL) for the University of Wisconsin.
 Created in 1977, the Office of the GWSL is one of the premier resources for support of gender and women’s studies and LGBTQ+ scholarship and librarianship in the country.
 In this capacity, I coordinate projects such as Wisconsin Women Making History and Women’s Knowledge Digital Library.
 I am the new book reviews editor and member of the board for the Coordinating Council for Women in History and am on the editorial board of Reveal Digital.

 I am also a freelance writer and book reviewer centering the books of BIWOC and writers of other historically underrepresented communities.
 I am a regular contributor to Ms. Magazine online and in print.
 I have articles, book reviews, and interviews published and forthcoming in Ms.; Gay & Lesbian Review; Foreword Reviews; Pulp Magazine; The Startup; Library Management; Canadian Journal of History; Resources for Gender and Women’s Studies: A Feminist Review; and Journal of American History.